HagemZ/lisk-builders-challange-cryptopoke/pitch-deck-draft.md

 **Collectors**

-* Accumulate rare and tradable Moonster NFTs ( Marketplace Corner in future).
+* Accumulate rare and tradable Moonster NFTs ( Marketplace Corner in the future).

 **Investors**